 How should I store this medication?

-This mediation should be kept in an upright position at all times when not in use.
+This medication should be kept in an upright position at all times when not in use.
 Store Pennsaid in an area where it does not risk getting wet or heated up.
 Do not freeze this medication.

 Is this product safe for children to use?

 No. This product is not approved for the use of children.
-Consult your doctor about an appropriate pain medication for children with knee pain.
+Consult your doctor about appropriate pain medication for children with knee pain.